NANOBYTECOMPUTERS/Ultralytics_Aimbot/README.md

 <div align="center">

-# Yolov10_Aimbot was developed from Sunones Project
+# Ultralytics Aimbot was developed from Sunones Project
 Due to the large differences in features and functions as well as mine consistantly changing it is branching to its own repository soon

 [![Python Version](https://img.shields.io/badge/Python-3.11.6-FFD43B?logo=python)]